omicscodeathon/denguedrug/README.md

 ### Step 7: Molecular Dynamics (MD) Simulations

-- The hits binding mode stability will be assessed through a 100-nanosecond (ns) MD simulations utilizing GROMACS.
+- The hits binding mode stability will be assessed through 100-nanosecond (ns) MD simulations utilizing GROMACS.
 - The stability will be assessed using metrics like root-mean-square deviation (RMSD) and fluctuation (RMSF), Radius of Gyration, etc.
 - The compounds binding interactions retention with important residues throughout the MD simulations will be assessed with the [ProLIF](https://prolif.readthedocs.io/en/stable/) python library.
 - The compounds' binding free energies throughout the MD simulation were calculated using Molecular Mechanics Poisson-Boltzmann Surface Area (MMPBSA).